 The KBLA is a business group serving senior leaders in Korea.
 For information on attending the seminar or joining the KBLA, please visit their web site.

-By Rodney J. Johnson and Steve McKinney, Co-Founders, Korea Business Leaders Alliance
+Rodney J. Johnson and Steve McKinney are co-founders of the Korea Business Leaders Alliance.